 Similarly, adult hawks are stronger and more experienced than their younger counterparts.
 So, if a fight ensues, the smaller hawk would not be capable of fending off attacks on its own.

 Hawks are also known to eat one another when they don’t have access to other prey animals.
-Although it’s not typical for hawks to eat one another, the Goshawks species may attack and eat smaller hawks when they invade its territory.
+Although it’s not typical for hawks to eat one another, goshawks may attack and eat smaller hawks when they invade their territory.
 Cannibalism among most animals is common when food becomes scarce.